Crowd-pleasing French favourite

 Intermediates and experts will excel here – particularly if investing in expert guidance to make the most of the challenging terrain, both on and off piste.
 Few world-class resorts have such variety.
 Progression Ski is a British-run school offering the full range of group and private ski and snowboard lessons.
 Instruction is expert and friendly.

-That said, the Solaise sector of slopes, accessed by the 10-person Solaise access gondola from the resort, complete with heated seats and wifi, has some of the friendliest beginner slopes in France, served by three covered moving carpet lifts.
+That said, the Solaise sector of slopes, accessed by the 10-person Solaise access gondola from the resort, complete with heated seats and wifi, has some of the friendliest beginner slopes in France, including the Val Kids area, and is served by three covered moving carpet lifts.

 There's also a free Village lift at the foot of the slopes serving a second area of rather steep nursery slopes, but instructors tend to ignore this in favour of Solaise, where both gradient and snow cover are superior.
 The next step for novices is a gentle, undulating slope served by the adjoining Madeleine Express lift.
 There’s another beginner area at La Daille.